 In a skit from Monáe’s second record, The Electric Lady, a caller into a pro-droid radio show demonstrates a sentiment to rise in violence against human oppressors before the radio host cuts him off denouncing the idea as “rusty, dusty, nano-thinking nonsense.”
 The host elaborates, “Love not war.
 We are tired of fires.
 Quiet, no riots.
 We are jamming, dancing, and loving.”
 Through the euphoric feelings that music elicits, droids and their sympathizers experience a universal truth that transcends the divisions of their reality.
 The non-violence of the droid resistance reveals their vision for liberation.
 Their victory does not come from hurting or vanquishing their human oppressors.
 Instead, the droids echo the sentiments of Dr. Martin Luther King, Jr. when he said, “I can never be what I ought to be until you are what you ought to be, and you can never be what you ought to be until I am what I ought to be… This is the inter-related structure of reality.”
 Droids seek a mutual liberation with humans, evangelizing them through the infectious sense of freedom jamming elicits.
 Music, in Monáe’s concept, is the perfect weapon because it is a tool of transformation rather than destruction.

 When Janelle Monáe announced her forthcoming album “Dirty Computer” on February 23rd, she indicated that the album would be accompanied by a short film which she has described as an “emotion picture.”
-Dirty Computer’s accompanying motion picture will be the first narrative-centered film project Monáe has coordinated with her music, but visual companions in the form of music videos have always been an important medium for Monáe to demonstrate the liberating power of music so central to her Metropolis concept.
+Dirty Computer’s accompanying motion picture will be the first narrative-centered film project Monáe has coordinated with her music, but music videos have always been an important medium for Monáe.
 Like Monáe’s previous videos, the music videos for Dirty Computer’s singles “Make Me Feel,” “Django Jane,” and “Pynk” do not exist within the universe of Monáe’s Metropolis suite, but they bring the impact of Cindi Mayweather’s musical revolution to our own world.

 Monáe has described “Make Me Feel” as a song about being free.
 In the music video, the conservative black and white costumes in which she has historically performed have been traded in for vibrant, form fitting clothes.
 Monáe finds herself framed by women’s legs running back and forth between two romantic interests: one woman and one man.
 Monáe has previously made fleeting references to her attraction to women in her music, but she has never officially addressed her sexual preferences publicly.
 “The lesbian community has tried to claim me,” she has said, “but I only date androids.”
 Perhaps Monáe intended the “Make Me Feel” video as a coming out of sorts.
 In reference to Dirty Computer, she has said, “I know there are a lot of things I haven’t discussed, and I think this is the album that you’ll get an opportunity to get a closer glimpse into my mind and into my heart.”
 Now, Monáe demonstrates a more candid and unfiltered expression of her sexuality.
 In the song and video, Monáe takes unapologetic ownership of her identity and finds the power and joy inherent in it.